blog-blog/blog-blog.github.io/index.markdown

 To learn a little more about me, head over to the [About](about) page.

-Briefly, I'm a **Writing Mentor** with Arizona State University's the [Writers' Studio](https://cisa.asu.edu/content/writers-studio), an online, first-year college composition program.
-At the Studio, I work as a course-embedded tutor (tutoring, interacting, and meeting with students) and a teacher's assistant (grading, announcing, and assortment of other tasks).
+Briefly, I'm a **Writing Mentor** with Arizona State University's [Writers' Studio](https://cisa.asu.edu/content/writers-studio), an online, first-year college composition program.
+At the Writers' Studio, I work as a course-embedded tutor (tutoring, interacting, and meeting with students) and a teacher's assistant (grading, announcing, and assortment of other tasks).
 You can learn more about my experience as an educator with my [Teaching Portfolio](portfolio/teaching).

 I'm also a student at ASU studying Philosophy and Spanish with an interest in Public Policy.
 In the meantime, I write for my blog [Vanilla Abstract](/#Vanilla Abstract), and I'm a [game artist](portfolio/game-art).